Collector (character)

-Collector (Taneleer Tivan) is a fictional character appearing in American comic books published by Marvel Comics.
+The Collector (Taneleer Tivan) is a fictional character appearing in American comic books published by Marvel Comics.
 Created by writer Stan Lee and artist Don Heck, the character first appeared in The Avengers #28 (May 1966), during the Silver Age of Comic Books, and has been a recurring antagonist in various storylines over the course of the ensuing decades.

 Different versions of the character have been adapted into various feature films, animated television series, video games, and other properties.
 In the Marvel Cinematic Universe, the character was portrayed by Benicio del Toro in the films Thor: The Dark World (2013), Guardians of the Galaxy (2014), and Avengers: Infinity War (2018), and in the Disney+ television series What If...?

 Publication history

 The Collector first appeared in The Avengers #28 (May 1966), and was created by Stan Lee and Don Heck.
+The Collector made his second appearance in The Avengers #51 (April 1968) in a story titled "In the Clutches of...
+The Collector" where he confronted the team.
+He also appeared in Iron Man #26 (June 1970) during this early period, establishing his pattern of targeting various Marvel heroes beyond just the Avengers.

+He returned during the Bronze Age, appearing on the cover of The Avengers #119 (Jan 1974) and continuing as a recurring antagonist to the team.